swarbler/bestof/camera-gear/lenses-and-filters.md

 > The Viltrox 28mm f4.5 *(43.5mm)* is a very small pancake lens, nicknamed the "chip".
 If you don't mind the f4.5 and some trade-offs in terms of optical quality, it seems like a great EDC lens!

+> Using a teleconverter with a 70-200mm lens or similar will give you a cheaper, more lightweight supertelephoto setup.
+However, the IQ will not be as good as a dedicated supertelephoto lens.

 #### E-mount (Sony)

 - **primes**